Ganoderma lucidum

-Ganoderma lucidum, commonly known as the reishi, varnished conk, lacquered bracket, or ling chih, is a red-colored species of Ganoderma with a limited distribution in Europe and parts of China, where it grows on decaying hardwood trees.
+Ganoderma lucidum, commonly known as reishi, varnished conk, lacquered bracket, or lingzhi, is a red-colored species of Ganoderma with a limited distribution in Europe and parts of China, where it grows on decaying hardwood trees.

 Taxonomy

 The history of the Ganoderma lucidum taxon is tied to the history of Ganoderma as a genus.
 Karsten first described the Ganoderma in 1881 and included only one species in the genus, G. lucidum (Curtis) Karst.
 Previously, it was called Boletus lucidus Curtis (1781) and then Polyporus lucidus (Curtis) Fr.
 (1821).
 Patouillard revised Karsten's genus Ganoderma to include all species with pigmented spores, adhering tubes and laccate-crusted cuticles, which resulted in a total of 48 species classified under the genus Ganoderma in his 1889 monograph.

 Despite this recognition of additional species and subsequent discoveries of new Ganoderma species, such as 17 new North American species identified by Murrill North in 1902, the taxonomy of Ganoderma species has remained chaotic, and the species name Ganoderma lucidum continues to be used for most Ganoderma species, including commonly misidentifying Ganoderma sichuanense (= Ganoderma lingzhi) (also known as reishi mushroom (Japan) or lingzhi/ling chih (China)), the sought-after red Ganoderma species used in traditional Asian medicine.
-It is important to note that G. lucidum is not a synonym for G. sichuanense (nor G. lingzhi) and is not in the same clade; based on molecular phylogenetic analyses, G. lucidum is more closely related to North American species G. tsugae and G. oregonense than to G. sichuanense, whose sister taxa include G. curtisii and G. ravenelii.
+G. lucidum is not a synonym for G. sichuanense (nor G. lingzhi) and is not in the same clade; based on molecular phylogenetic analyses, G. lucidum is more closely related to North American species G. tsugae and G. oregonense than to G. sichuanense, whose sister taxa include G. curtisii and G. ravenelii.

 These genetic analyses tested species concept hypotheses to determine how the Ganoderma taxa are related.
 One such study found six major clades among the 29 samples studied.
 Samples labeled as G. lucidum were found in five of the six clades, showing the extent of the confusion around species identification.
 Another study found similar results and also showed that G. resinaceum from Europe and the North American sample wrongly labeled G. lucidum were sister taxa and were also more closely related to each other than the European G. lucidum.

 A 2015 phylogenic study revealed that the global diversity of the Ganoderma species included three supported major lineages.
 These results agree with several of the earlier works focusing mostly on morphology, geography and host preference, but with evidence separating the European and North American taxa.